Telios/meteorvis/README.md

  - [julian](https://github.com/stevebest/julian) for conversions from and to [Julian Date](https://en.wikipedia.org/wiki/Julian_day), which is a common date format in astronomy
  - [spacekit.js](https://typpo.github.io/spacekit/) for precalculating some orbit parameters that do not change over time, which are subsequently used in the shader (class Ephemeris)
  - [dat.GUI](https://github.com/dataarts/dat.gui) for IMGUI-style control panel at the top right
- - [Bootstrap 5 Icon](https://icons.getbootstrap.com/) for play button icon
+ - [Bootstrap 5 Icon](https://icons.getbootstrap.com/) for play button icon and spinner for loading